Cars, Bikes & Scooters

 A note for D Deck subscribers: the “No Turn on Red” sign has been removed from the intersection of North 7th Street and East Duval Street.
 Now you can turn right on red only when it’s safe.
 We are working with the City of Richmond to extend the time for green lights at 7th and Duval, and 10th and Leigh streets.

 Nationwide, more than one million cars are stolen each year.
-A car does not have to be new and shiny to be a temptation.
-As long as the vehicle is easy to steal, a thief will have his eye on it.
-Observe the following tips to make your car more difficult to steal.
+A car does not have to be a newer model to be a target.
+As long as the vehicle is easy to steal, a thief will have an eye on it.
+Observe the following tips to keep your vehicle safe.

-- LOCK YOUR CAR!
-Eighty percent of cars stolen are unlocked.
+- LOCK YOUR CAR: 80% of stolen cars are unlocked.

 - Never leave valuables in sight.